dannykap/diger/README.md

 A generic JS/Typescript dev tool that enables debugging deployed AWS lambdas by delegating their execution to a local machine.

 ## HOW DOES IT WORK
-* __Deployment phase__ - executing the 'deploy' command once per account+region to:
+* __Deployment phase__
+    executing the 'deploy' command once per account+region to:
         - allocate a dynamoDB table used for caching and act as an event ledger
         - lambda layer that, once triggered, mirrors the triggered lambda event to the local machine
-* __Connection phase__ - executing the 'connect' CLI command in any IDE debugger will :
+* __Connection phase__
+    executing the 'connect' CLI command in any IDE debugger will:
         - Map the relevant lambdas (auto-discovered from a given cloudformation template or manually provided)
         - Update the remote lambdas to mirror the trigger event when the local machine is in active debugging

 ## PREREQUISITES
-* A deployed AWS Lambda whose code can be executed on the local machine.
+* A deployed AWS Lambda containing code that can be executed on a local machine.

 ## HOW TO INSTALL
 * Install : `npm i -g @melio/gofer ts-node typescript`